BBaysinger/bb-portfolio/README.md

 - **Mobile-First Optimization**: TODO: This is needs finished up.
 - **React Hooks**: Refactor class components to use React hooks for cleaner and more efficient state management.
 - **Additional Features**: Many ideas for future improvements and features are under consideration.
-- **Project Enhancements**: I see defects in some of my portfolio pieces as they age.
+- **Project Enhancements**: I see defects in some of my portfolio projects as they age.
 Those are in separate repos, but this is on my radar.
 Some of them I'd love to upgrade to their current framework versions.

 ## Technologies Used